OpenLoop Health |4/23/2026|4 min read

 Be Ready for Any Peptide Reclassification with OpenLoop Health

-Peptide compounding regulations are still evolving, and the potential reclassification of Category 2 peptides moving to Category 1 could shift access quickly.
+Peptide compounding regulations are still evolving, and the FDA's scheduled PCAC review of seven peptides this July could shift access quickly.
 For organizations that prefer not to build this infrastructure internally, OpenLoop provides support across key operational and regulatory components:

 You focus on your brand.
-OpenLoop handles the rest.
+OpenLoop bring the infrastructure support.
 Contact our team to get started.

 This content is for general informational purposes only and does not constitute legal or medical advice.
 Regulatory classifications are subject to change.
 Consult qualified legal counsel and clinical advisors for guidance specific to your organization.